The Bus Pirate is a

 ...and you're welcome.

-Remove the JTAG cable, remove the USB cable, hold down the SW0 button, then plug in the USB cable.
-You'll now be in the bootloader.
+Remove the JTAG cable, remove the USB cable, hold down the SW0 button,

-You can download the XMEGA demo here.
-You can flash the image using the dfu-programmer utility:
+You can flash the image using the

 dfu-programmer atxmega256a3bu flash sample_hexes/XMEGA_A3BU_XPLAINED_DEMO1.hex